13.1 Introduction

 In Wyoming, foster care placements are either funded through:

-Federal IV-E is an automatic referral to the Wyoming CSE Program via the 543 child support application with no application fee.
+Federal IV-E is an automatic referral to the Wyoming CSP via the 543 child support application with no application fee.
 On the other hand, when a placement is paid using Wyoming general funds and/or Medicaid, the referral requires a child support application and a $25.00 application fee as described in 5.2 Fees – Application Fees.
 The application fee is automatically created and paid by DFS through an inter-agency transfer based on a POSSE generated report.

 Child Support Involvement

 DFS determined that it is important for parents to contribute financially to the maintenance of a child placed in the care of DFS.
 According to DFS, child support provided by the parents of a child reflects responsible parenting and shows a financial commitment from parents to their child.
-When a child is placed in state care, the local DFS office will refer the case to the Wyoming CSE Program unless the case meets the good cause reasons discussed in 13.2 Foster Care – Intake.
+When a child is placed in state care, the local DFS office will refer the case to the Wyoming CSP unless the case meets the good cause reasons discussed in 13.2 Foster Care – Intake.

 Confidentiality of Foster Care Cases